 assumes A1: \( n \in nat \) and A2: \( k\in n \)

-shows \( k \lt n \), \( k \in nat \), \( k \leq n \), \( \langle k,n\rangle \in Le \)proofThe set of natural numbers is the union of its elements.
+shows \( k \lt n \), \( k \in nat \), \( k \leq n \), \( \langle k,n\rangle \in Le \)proofA version of succ_ineq without a quantifier, with additional assertion using the \( n + 1 \) notation.

 lemma nat_union_nat: